Guide: deny-others rules

 - Target Network (

-, this is the source network. - Scope of Denial (
+ingress-networkoregress-network): Defines the primary network segment the rule applies to.
+Foringress-deny-others, this is the destination network.
+Foregress-deny-others, this is the source network. - Scope of Denial (

-clause - Optional): Narrows down the type of traffic that the "deny by default" logic applies to.
+withinclause - Optional): Narrows down the type of traffic that the "deny by default" logic applies to.
 If omitted, it applies to all traffic targeting (for ingress) or originating from (for egress) the network. - Explicit Permissions (

-clause - Required): A list of specific traffic flows that are permitted within the defined scope.
+deny-all-except.flowsclause - Required): A list of specific traffic flows that are permitted within the defined scope.

 High-Level Evaluation Logic:

-rule by performing an exhaustive search:
+Invariant evaluates a deny-others rule by performing an exhaustive search:

 - Identify Target Network: Resolves the

-to specific IP spaces. - Identify Scope of Denial: Resolves the traffic characteristics defined in the
+ingress-networkoregress-networkto specific IP spaces. - Identify Scope of Denial: Resolves the traffic characteristics defined in the

-is not present, the scope is all traffic. - Identify Explicitly Permitted Flows: Resolves the flows listed in
+withinclause (e.g., specific protocols, ports, source/destination IPs).
+Ifwithinis not present, the scope is all traffic. - Identify Explicitly Permitted Flows: Resolves the flows listed in

-. - Search for Violations: Invariant searches for any traffic flow that:
+deny-all-except.flows. - Search for Violations: Invariant searches for any traffic flow that:

 - Matches the Target Network.